nawarian/The-PHP-Website/source/_posts_en/2-how-does-php-engine-actually-work.blade.md

 {
   "@context": "https://schema.org",
   "@type": "TechArticle",
-  "headline": "How does PHP's engine actually work", "description": "Modern product development requires every day less deep knowledge on programming languages, architecture and ecosystem.
-It is very valuable, though, to understand them.
-Today we talk about how PHP engine actually works under the hood and how to take best advantage of it.", "image": [
+  "headline": "How the php engine works internally", "description": "Let's do a quick overview on how php engine works both as a web engine and how the language behaves internally within the Zend VM.", "image": [
     "{{ $page->getBaseUrl() }}/assets/images/2-engine.jpg"
    ],
   "datePublished": "2019-11-09T00:00:00+08:00",
-  "dateModified": "2019-11-09T00:00:00+08:00",
+  "dateModified": "2020-02-29T00:00:00+08:00",
   "author": {
     "@type": "Person",
     "name": "Nawarian Níckolas Da Silva"